 Generally speaking, retinoids become less effective when exposed to sunlight, so we recommend applying retinoids once daily in the evening so you can get the maximum benefit from each application.

-However, there is no reason that you can’t use retinoids in the morning.
+However, there is no reason that you can't use retinoids in the morning.
 Just keep in mind that it might not be as effective as applying at night.
-And certainly don't go wild sun tanning and use a good sunscreen daily.
+And certainly don't go wild sun tanning — use a good sunscreen daily.

-Give plenty of time between applying different products, to let each product get absorbed on its own.
+If your skin can tolerate it, you can layer retinoids with any other product, including AHA/BHA and Vitamin C. Give plenty of time between applying different products, to let each product get absorbed on its own.
 Well formulated products should require no more than 2 minutes to absorb between each step.

-Retinoids can reduce sebum production, and in the initial stages of skin skaling can lead to increased moisture loss, which can lead to skin dryness.
+Retinoids can reduce sebum production, and in the initial stages of skin scaling can lead to increased moisture loss, which can lead to skin dryness.
 So, incorporate products with other soothing ingredients in your routine.
 Niacinamide (Vitamin B3) and Panthenol (Vitamin B5) are both good skin conditioning ingredients that can help.

 Based on skin concerns, here are other key ingredients we recommend to use along with retinoids: